Client Stories

 My life changed that moment.

-With support from Galway Simon community, I found a path into work by volunteering.
+With support from you and the Galway Simon community, I found a path into work by volunteering.
 I even met my wife-to-be through Galway Simon and, today, we have our own family.